GitDzreal93/easyalgo-docs/README.md

-# Jade Note
+# Easy Algo

 A modern, subscription-based documentation platform that transforms Markdown content into premium reading experiences.
 Built with Next.js 14 and designed for seamless deployment on Vercel or Cloudflare.

 ## Description

-Jade Note is a sophisticated documentation platform that offers both free and premium content through a subscription model.
+Easy Algo is a sophisticated documentation platform that offers both free and premium content through a subscription model.
 It's designed to provide an exceptional reading experience while maintaining simplicity in content management through Markdown.

 ### Key Features